Depreciation & Methods for Calculating Depreciation

 Depreciation helps spread the cost of assets over their useful lives, showing it as a significant expense in one year.

-Check out this video explaining depreciation and the calculation methods
+Check out this video explanation for depreciation and the calculation methods

 What is a Tangible Asset?